deadex-ng/quest-challange/README.md

 #### Step 2 [get_names]:
 - Learning Objective: Reading through logs
 - Narrative: The team manager asks for their names
-- Instructions: Read through the logs and check when a user's session started and ended.
+- Instruction: Read through the logs and check when a user's session started and ended.
 - How do users pass to the next step: The player sends the correct names to the team manager
 - Hints:
     - Check the logs for the users who accessed the system on June 16